probr/probr-pack-kubernetes/README.md

 1. Set your configuration variables.
 For more on how to do this, see the config documentation further down on this page.

 1. Run the probr executable via `./probr [OPTIONS]`.
-Additional options can be seen via `./probr --help`
+    - Additional options can be seen via `./probr --help`

-*Note: Feature files are not included in the binary.
-In this present state, Probr must be executed from the top level directory of the source code.*
+    - Review required variables via `./probr show-required <SERVICE PACK NAME>`

 ## Configuration